 setClientRole function with the correct argument based on the state.

 startCall function checks if a username is entered.
 It then joins the RTC channel.
 It also logs in to RTM, joins the channel, and sends the channel message for the username, as we discussed before.

 endCall function leaves the RTC channel, sends a message that is used to remove the username from our remote users dictionary, and then leaves and logs out of RTM.

 We define the render function for displaying buttons to start and end the call as well as to toggle roles.
 We define a function

 _renderUsers that renders a list of all broadcasters and audience members.

 We’re exporting a helper function to request microphone permissions from the Android OS.

 The Style.ts file contains the styling for the components.

-That’s how easy it is to build a live audio streaming app.
-You can refer to the Agora React Native API Reference for methods that can help you quickly add features like muting the mic, setting audio profiles, audio mixing and much more.
+That’s how easy it is to build a React Native music streaming app.
+You can refer to the Agora React Native API Reference for methods that can help you quickly add features like muting the mic, setting audio profiles, audio mixing, and much more.